A timeline of 19th-century America

 “

-Another Story for Boys,” by Orpha (
+Another Story for Boys,” Orpha (

 Youth’s Companion; January 7)